PICO 4: Software

+The Pico 4 runs an Android-based operating system and uses the Pico Store as its primary digital distribution platform.

+It supports a range of VR applications including games, fitness apps, and media playback.
+The headset is also compatible with PC VR via streaming solutions, allowing it to run titles from platforms such as SteamVR.

 PICO 4 Ultra

 On September 2, 2024 ByteDance released the PICO 4 Ultra for €549.
 It has the new Snapdragon XR2 Gen 2 chip (same as in the Meta Quest 3), 12 GB of RAM, 45W charging speed and spatial video capture.